yeslogic/unicode-case-mapping/README.md

 <br>

-Fast mapping of `char` to lowercase, uppercase, or title case in Rust using Unicode 12.1 data.
+Fast mapping of `char` to lowercase, uppercase, or titlecase in Rust using Unicode 12.1 data.

 Usage